okx/KIPs/docs/draft/OIP-13.md

 ## Status

-This OIP is under implementation.
+This KIP is under implementation.